ChrisMaunder/chrismaunder.github.io/docs/README.md

 Experienced in the real-world, with all its slings and stones, and able to bridge the gaps between stakeholders, clients, the technical team and sales.

+A solid understanding of what 'budgetry constraints' mean and how to work with that.
+25 years in startup-mode brings a laser-like focus on what's important.
+It's not that bad in economy, honestly.

 <h3>Goal</h3>

 To provide value, leadership, experience and a ton of productivity to an organisation that's making a